tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 Khatz's blog has an article about [Showing up](https://web.archive.org/web/20071028011612/http://www.alljapaneseallthetime.com/blog/showing-up).
 100% of winning is showing up.
 Dedicate the time, and you'll see the results.
 Not only this concept is important when using Anki to learn languages, it is mandatory.
+One of the objectives of using an SRS is to achieve long-term retention.
+Long-term retention is impossible without being consistent.
+The only way to benefit from using an SRS is to use it regularly.
-Anki expects you to do your reviews every single day.
+Anki expects you to do your reviews **every single day**.
 If you fail to do so, due cards quickly pile up.

 If you do a consistent number of new cards each day, the number of reviews tends to be consistent as well.
 So, if you miss a day, expect your review load to double the next day.
-If you miss two days, you'll have to do 3 times as many reviews.
+If you miss two days, you'll have to do roughly 3 times as many reviews.

-Anki's algorithm schedules cards so that they come up for review just before you forget their content.
+Anki's algorithm schedules cards so that ideally they should come up for review just before you forget their content.
 If you don't do your reviews on time, expect to forget more cards.

+There are two distinct approaches to dealing with SRS reviews.
+Many people find that they are able to form a consistent habit if they do their reviews at the same time each day, such as first thing in the morning.
+Others prefer to fit in reviews between activities in their day.
+For example, they may use their [phone](our-immersion-learning-toolset.html#android) to complete a few reviews while standing in line, taking a bus, or waiting for something.

+Your goal is to experiment and find an approach that works for you and enables you to consistently complete your reviews.
+Or you can choose a combination of the two approaches.
+Personally, I find that the first approach works for me well.
+I have a laptop dedicated to doing my Anki reps.
+Besides Anki, the laptop has almost no other software installed to prevent all possible distractions.
+But if for some reason I don't have time in the morning, I fall back to the second approach and try to finish my reviews on a phone in moments when I'm not doing anything in particular.

 ## Reading sentences aloud